weewx/weewx/docs_src/usersguide/where.md

     | User directory          | _`USER_ROOT`_    | `bin/user/`          |

-## Location of executables in a `pip` install
+## Location of executables in a pip install

-If you use a pip install, the location of the executables will depend on the how the pip installation was done.
+If you use a pip install, the location of the executables will depend on how the pip installation was done.

 | Install method                    | Commands                                                                     | Location of executables |
 |-----------------------------------|------------------------------------------------------------------------------|-------------------------|